 How to Advance Your Software Architecture

+How can you advance your software architecture?
 The first lines of CircleCI’s codebase were written nine years ago.
-Looking back on what we have built so far, with the clarity of hindsight exposes some interesting themes that can be instructive in identifying approaches to dealing with change.
+Hindsight exposes some interesting themes that can be instructive in identifying approaches to dealing with change.

 While they aren’t all international, it doesn’t make them any less valuable.

 Three themes are: deferring the need to handle change, thinking like a product manager, and keeping your head up.

 Change might be one of the only constants engineers will deal with throughout their careers.
 It certainly drives many of our most interesting challenges.

 The market is changing, our business is evolving, our customer base is growing, and our team is scaling.
 We need to build a solution that meets today’s needs but sets us up for the demands of tomorrow.
 How do you design systems in a manner that can adapt and change to things that don’t even exist yet?

 Outside of the youngest projects, it’s unlikely that you can describe your architecture with any simple one-liner.
 It’s more likely just “your architecture”.
 If you’ve been working on it for a significant time, you may have applied multiple patterns to solve specific problems.
 There’s probably a monolith somewhere, some number of microservices, a few events, and a serverless element or two.
 Additionally, you might be in the middle of transitioning some of those pieces from one pattern to another.